Pay a parking fine

 - Write to the registered keeper

-- Pass the debt to a debt collector or bailiff
+- Pass the debt to an Enforcement Agent (Bailiff)

 - Forward the debt passed to our legal team for further action